goreleaser/nfpm/www/docs/cmd/nfpm_package.md

 # nfpm package

-Creates a package based on the given the given config file and flags
+Creates a package based on the given config file and flags

 ```
 nfpm package [flags]